Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 Substance Abuse Counselor Jobs in New York City

-• Next Step – Community Health Action – S.I.: Staten Island
+- Next Step – Community Health Action (Staten Island)

 Substance Abuse Counselor Jobs in Buffalo

-In Buffalo, substance abuse counselors are employed at major facilities like Erie County Medical Center (ECMC), which is home to the Eastern Niagara Hospital Reflections Recovery Center.
-Drug addiction services here include inpatient detoxification and rehab, an 18-bed Substance Intervention Program, a medically supervised inpatient detoxification unit, a 20-bed Alcohol and Drug Rehabilitation Program, and a residential program for structured rehab treatment.
-In 2023 alone, ECMC provided care for patients with substance use disorder through nearly 40,000 outpatient treatment visits.
+Buffalo’s Erie County Medical Center (ECMC) houses the Eastern Niagara Hospital Reflections Recovery Center, providing inpatient detoxification, an 18-bed Substance Intervention Program, a medically supervised detox unit, a 20-bed Alcohol and Drug Rehabilitation Program, and structured residential rehab.
+In 2023, ECMC provided nearly 40,000 outpatient treatment visits for substance use disorder.

 Substance Abuse Counselor Jobs in Long Island